ab604/coding-together/exercises/exercises-04-no-answers.md

 + Complete the questionaire and quiz
 + Open RStudio and open the project for week 2
++ Set up your environment to work with the tidyverse and surveys data
 + How many distinct taxa are there in the surveys dataset?
 + How would we do the grouped summary we did at the end of week three, but only for the rodents?